EM3

 The Innovation

-EM3 has developed a first of its kind solution to tackle the challenges that Indian smallholder farmers face when trying to access mechanised farming equipment.
-Through an innovative business model which formalises and improves upon existing informal service channels, EM3 is making farming mechanisation affordable to millions of rural poor Indian farmers for the first time.
-EM3 connects equipment owners with smallholder farmers in need of services, offering on-demand, pay-per-use services of harvesters, tractors, and other farming equipment.
-Through EM3s platform, smallholder farmers can access end-to-end farming services such as land preparation, sowing and harvesting, all billed per acre or per hour.
+EM3 developed a solution to tackle the challenges that Indian smallholder farmers face when trying to access mechanised farming equipment.
+Through an innovative business model which formalised the existing informal service channels, EM3 made farming mechanisation affordable to rural Indian farmers.
+EM3 connected equipment owners with smallholder farmers in need of services, offering on demand, pay per use services of harvesters, tractors, and other farming equipment.
+Through EM3’s platform, smallholder farmers accessed end to end farming services such as land preparation, sowing and harvesting, all billed per acre or per hour.

 Our Investment

-A $7.4m USD equity investment as part of EM3s Series B round alongside Aspada Investment Company.
-Part of GIFs investment is subject to the achievement of certain operational milestones.
+GIF made a $7.4m USD equity investment in EM3 as part of its Series B round alongside Indian investor Aspada Investment Company.
+GIF provided follow on funding in 2020 of $1.4m.

 Investment Objective